JackAlexanderClark/Ultimate-Movie-Vendor/readme.md

 5. Connect your GitHub repo you wish to clone and use for the App.
 6. Set up env.py file: IP : 0.0.0.0, PORT : 5000, DATABASE_URI : DATABASE_URI", SECRET_KEY {your secret key}
 7. Use Heroku/Python build package.
-8. Connect your database instance such as elephantSQL and use the database URL.
+8. Connect your database instance to a provider such as elephantSQL and use the database URL for your given Database instance.
 9. You can read the logs by using "heroko logs --tail" in the project directory.

 To Clone this Repository: